H-imperialis/Intro-to-Python-Module-07/index.md

 **Topic: What is Pickling?**

 The clearest explanation I have found for pickling was in “Think Python: How to Think Like a Computer Scientist” by Allen B Downey.
 Pickling is a way to overcome data with different types without having to manually convert that data to a coherent type - I.e. a byte stream.
 The pickle module coverts almost any object into a serialized string.
+This serialized string preserves the relationship of complex data in arrays, nested lists, and dictionaries, for example - in contrast to a string, which does not repserve these complexities.
 Two operations dump() and load() allow the coder to convert a collection of data to a “pickled” file and then convert that back to a human-readable file, respectively.

 **Topic: Pickling the To Do List**